stackevo/spudreq/draft-trammell-spud-req.md

 ## Implementability in User-Space

 To enable fast deployment SPUD and transports above SPUD must be implementable without requiring kernel replacements or modules on the endpoints, and without having special privilege (root or "jailbreak") on the endpoints.
 Usually all operating systems will allow a user to open a UDP socket.
-Therefore SPUD must provide an UDP-based encapsulation, either exclusively or as a mandatory-to-implement feature.
+This indicates UDP- based encapsulation, either exclusively or as a mandatory-to-implement feature.

 ## Incremental Deployability in an Untrusted, Unreliable Environment